Garnishing Wages for Student Loans Is On Hold: What Does It Mean for You

 Both loan rehabilitation and loan consolidation are usually good options.
 Remember that Direct Consolidation Loans are a special kind of consolidation loan.
 They are only available through the Department of Education.

 Direct Consolidation loans are not the same as a debt consolidation loan from a private lender.
-Borrowing from a private lender isn't always a good strategy for getting out of default.
-You may not qualify if you're in default.
+Borrowing from a private lender isn't always a good strategy for getting out of default, because you may not qualify.
 You'd also lose federal borrower benefits.

 Other ways to avoid withholding